 Suggested Interview Script Good morning (afternoon).
-My name is I work for and am helping conduct interviews that are part of the ass sessment of the Data Ecosystem for ti he 50x2030 Initiative.
+My name is I work for and am helping conduct interviews that are part of th ne assessment of the Data E Ecosystem for th he 50x2030 Initiative.
 Thank you for your time today.
-Your inp out is really important t to helping us ui nderstand how agricultural and rural data are being used to inform decisions in COUNTRY and any reasons why data and information aren't being us ed in the decision-mo ıking process.
-The purpose of this interview is to get information - because of (provide appropriate reason such as...your role in your organization, your involvement with XXX survey, etc.).
+You ur input is really important to helping us u nderstand how agricultural and rural data are being use reasons why data and information aren't bein and any The purpose of this interview is to get information agricultural and rural data in COUNTRY , , - - because of (provide appropriate reason such as...your role in your organization, your involvement with XXX survey, etc.).
 There are no right or wrong or desirable or undesirable answers.
 I would like you to feel comfortable with saying what you really think and feel.
 Your responses will be kept confidential and will be reviewed along with reports from multiple respondents.